alkem-io/alkemio/docs/technical-design.md

 *   Immersive game / VR experience
 *   Extensions of UX / Web frameworks

-For the initial version of Cherrytwist, the focus will be on extending an existing UX / Web framework to be able to expose and represent visually the information maintained with Cherrytwist.
+For the initial version of Alkemio, the focus will be on extending an existing UX / Web framework to be able to expose and represent visually the information maintained with Alkemio.

 The interaction layer will be in charge of the following responsibilities:
 *   Login/Sign up via SSO